 In the event of an emergency, quick thinking is imperative for survival.
-During a crisis situation, an individual will have to think on their feet to determine the best course of action.
-These choices may include getting off campus, hiding, implementing Lockdown/ Barricade or even, in the most extreme of situations, fighting an assailant.
+During a crisis situation, an individual must think on their feet to determine the best course of action.
+These choices may include:

+- get off campus,

+- hide,

+- implement Lockdown/Barricade, or

+- fight an assailant in the most extreme situation.

 Understanding and practicing these options can help an individual respond decisively and in so doing, best ensure the safety and survival of self and others.

 In the event of a Violent Intruder on campus, expect to hear noise from alarms, gunfire, explosions, and shouting.
 It is not uncommon for people experiencing a dangerous situation to first deny or rationalize the possible danger rather than respond.
-Quality training can help individuals think clearly in the midst of a chaotic scene.
-Proper training should include helping staff recognize the sounds of danger and training staff and students to act decisively and remain flexible with a "think on your feet" approach.
+Quality training can help individuals think clearly and quickly in the midst of a chaotic scene.
+Proper training should include helping staff recognize the sounds of danger.
+Train staff and students to act decisively and remain flexible with a "think on your feet" approach.